-Recent findings from an American research team indicate that doctors may underdiagnose cases of borderline personality disorder (BPD) and overdiagnose cases of bipolar disorder, a second severe mental health condition that has certain features in common with BPD.
-Doctors and researchers are well aware that borderline personality disorder and bipolar disorder share an overlapping set of symptoms.
-In fact, the two conditions sometimes appear together in the same individual.
-In a study review published in January 2015 in the journal Borderline Personality and Mood Disorders, researchers from Harvard-affiliated McLean Hospital and Brown University’s Alpert School of Medicine used an analysis of the findings of a range of previous studies to gauge whether doctors in the U.S. underdiagnose cases of borderline personality disorder and overdiagnose cases of bipolar disorder.
+In the study published in Borderline Personality and Mood Disorders, researchers from Harvard-affiliated McLean Hospital and Brown University’s Alpert School of Medicine used an analysis of the findings of a range of previous studies to gauge whether doctors in the U.S. underdiagnose cases of borderline personality disorder and overdiagnose cases of bipolar disorder.
 The researchers pursued this line of inquiry, in part, out of concern that at least some people diagnosed with bipolar disorder might better fit the criteria used to diagnose BPD.
 The researchers preliminarily concluded that it’s relatively difficult for doctors to diagnose all forms of personality disorder.
 (There are nine such conditions in addition to BPD.)
 Factors that contribute to this difficulty include the length of time over which the symptoms of a personality disorder can appear and the diversity of symptoms present in any affected individual.
 For these and other reasons, doctors under common time constraints may fail to recognize the presence of borderline personality disorder or any other personality disorder.
 With respect to BPD in particular, the researchers also concluded that detailed interviews with patients typically lead to a substantially higher rate of diagnosis than the less structured approaches used by most physicians.
 (One study reported a rate of diagnosis from detailed interviews more than 30 times higher than the rate associated with the briefer clinical interviews conducted by the average doctor.)
 Overall, the study’s authors concluded that borderline personality disorder is widely underdiagnosed in the U.S. and other countries.
 In addition to basic diagnostic difficulties, contributing factors to this situation include a relative lack of experience dealing with patients possibly affected by BPD, the relative lack of medication-based treatments for BPD (compared to bipolar disorder) and a conscious or unconscious desire to avoid giving a potentially stigmatizing BPD diagnosis.